ocaml-forge/forge.ocamlcore.org/content/projects/obus.md

 no_index: true
 ---

 OBus is a pure ocaml implementation of DBus.
 It aims to provide a clean and easy way for ocaml programmers to access and provide dbus services.

-The development repository is on github: https://github.com/diml/obus

 * Admins:
   * [user145](/users/user145)